 Computers are provided for your use and convenience.
 Wireless internet is a part of that convenience and should be used as part of your research and information seeking however, do not use class time for games, personal correspondence or surfing.
 All of the computers are Macs, if you prefer using your own laptop you will need to bring it to class with you.
-Department policy requires that you turn off all cell phones before you enter the room.
 It is a note of common courtesy that you not disturb other class members with ring tones, vibrations, or conversation; that also includes text messaging.
-Phones that disturb during class may be confiscated.